pietroppeter/nim-for-pythonistas/notes.md

+## rushing it

+- [x] title
+- [x] what is nim
+- [x] syntax
+- [ ] performant
+- [ ] pragmatic: interop with Python + FFI
+- [ ] portable: compiles to js
+- (productive)
+- [ ] what next?

 ## slides

 - [x] 0 slide title
+- [ ] 0.5 disclaimer slide
+  (last, maybe I do not even need a slide, and maybe it should be a last slide)
+  - not happy with the leadership, especially recent facts, lead me to explore other languages
+  - struggled a lot whether or not to give this presentation and in general to promote Nim
+  - in the end I decided coding in Nim does give me Joy and I can make my "Happy place for Nim" here at RC
+  - _feedback_: on the fence how to approach this in PyCon SE next week
-- [ ] 1 what is Nim
+- [x] 1 what is Nim
-  - [ ] proglang description
+  - [x] proglang description
     - a multi paradigm (imperative, functional, object-oriented) statically typed compiled programming language for everything
   - pragmatic: super powerful FFI (some say best C++ FFI around, bindings to unreal)
   - [ ] efficient, expressive, elegant
+  - link to Programming Language Underdog (2018)
+    - mention that references will not be discussed
+- [ ] 1.5 alternative to Rust
   - an alternative to Rust (different tradeoffs)
     - talk about memory management
-  - link to Programming Language Underdog (2018)
-    - mention that references will not be discussed
 - [ ] 2 syntax as in Python (+ UFCS!)
   - beloved syntax from Python
   - Nim innovates on that with UFCS